dolthub/docs/content/introduction/use-cases/manual-data-curation.md

 # Dolt solves this by…

 Dolt allows you to treat your spreadsheet like code.
-DoltHub and DoltLab implement a Pull Request workflow, the standard for human reviewing code changes.
+DoltHub and DoltLab implement a [Pull Request workflow](../../concepts/dolthub/prs.md) on tables, the standard for human reviewing code changes.
 Extend that model to your data changes.
-Make changes on branches and then have the changes human reviewed.
+Make changes on [branches](../../concepts/dolt/git/branch.md) and then have the changes human reviewed.
 Data diffs are easily consumed by a human reviewer.
 Add continuous integration tests to data changes.
 Have dozens or hundreds of changes in flight at one time.

-DoltHub and DoltLab support SQL, File Upload (CSV), and a spreadsheet editor for data modification.
+DoltHub and DoltLab support [SQL](../../concepts/dolt/sql/README.md), File Upload (CSV), and a spreadsheet editor for data modification.
 These interfaces are simple enough that non-technical users can make and review data changes.

 Dolt is a MySQL compatible database so exporting the manually created data to production can be as simple as cloning a copy and starting a server for you developers to connect to.